- senior translator vetted by Thailand's Department of Consular Affairs on staff for Sanskrit

 Concrete reasons clients return

-• Confidentiality by default.
+- Confidentiality by default.
 Files are encrypted at rest, deleted from working storage 90 days after delivery, and never used as AI training data.

-• Single-window service.
+- Single-window service.
 Translation, Notary, MFA filing, embassy attestation and worldwide courier are booked once — you do not chase three vendors.

 Using your Sanskrit document abroad

-When a job has moved cleanly through translation, notary, MFA and embassy, the destination counter rarely has anything further to ask — and that is the outcome we engineer for.
+By the time your file has passed through every gate of this pipeline, the destination Sanskrit counter is being handed exactly the format their internal checklists expect.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

-• Apostille substitution letter — for receiving authorities that mistakenly request an Apostille (Thailand is not yet a Hague signatory), we provide a notarised explanation letter accepted by most foreign registrars.
+- Apostille substitution letter — for receiving authorities that mistakenly request an Apostille (Thailand is not yet a Hague signatory), we provide a notarised explanation letter accepted by most foreign registrars.

-• Re-issuance — if the destination retains the original, we keep the certified scan on file and produce another legalised copy on 48-hour turnaround.
+- Re-issuance — if the destination retains the original, we keep the certified scan on file and produce another legalised copy on 48-hour turnaround.

-• Long-term archiving — your translated and legalised file is archived for 7 years; request a fresh certified copy at any time without re-paying for translation.
+- Long-term archiving — your translated and legalised file is archived for 7 years; request a fresh certified copy at any time without re-paying for translation.

 FAQ